cyanreg/avtransport/draft-avtransport-spec.md

 ## Reverse signalling

-Qproto supports bidirectional connections.
+AVTransport supports bidirectional connections.
 Implementing this part of the specification is fully optional.

 **All** packets send back from a receiver to the transmitter MUST have bit